A software interface that provides instant control of Eos parameters

 A little tricky, but very handy!

-• Common to all modes:
+• Commands common to both modes:

 Note: no Hop-hop on Page1 encoder for the moment !

-• Specific to each mode:
+• Commands specific to each mode:

 In Fader mode: